 Forecasting electricity prices with Amazon Chronos¶

-Chronos is a foundational model for zero-shot probabilistic forecasting of univariate time series [1].
+Amazon Chronos is a foundational model for zero-shot probabilistic forecasting of univariate time series [1].
 The model converts a time series into a sequence of tokens through scaling and quantization.
 The scaling procedure divides the time series by its mean absolute value, while the quantization process maps the scaled time series values to a discrete set of tokens using uniform binning.

 The tokenized time series is then used by a large language model (LLM).
 The LLM takes as input a sequence of tokens and returns the predicted next token.
 Subsequent future tokens are generated in an autoregressive manner by extending the initial input sequence with the previously generated tokens and feeding it back to the model.
 The generated tokens are then converted back to time series values by inverting the quantization and scaling transformations.

-Chronos was trained using the T5 model architecture [2], even though it is compatible with any LLM.
+Amazon Chronos was trained using the T5 model architecture [2], even though it is compatible with any LLM.
 The training was performed in a self-supervised manner by minimizing the cross-entropy loss between the actual and predicted distributions of the next token, as it is standard when training LLMs.
 The data used for training included both real time series from publicly available datasets, as well as synthetic time series generated using different methods.

-In this post, we demonstrate how to use Chronos for one-step-ahead forecasting.
+In this post, we demonstrate how to use Amazon Chronos for one-step-ahead forecasting.
 We will use the US average electricity price monthly time series from November 1978 to July 2024, which we will download from the FRED database, and generate one-month-ahead forecasts from August 2014 to July 2024.
-We will use expanding context windows, that is on each month we will provide Chronos all the data up to that month, and generate the forecast for the next month.
+We will use expanding context windows, that is on each month we will provide Amazon Chronos all the data up to that month, and generate the forecast for the next month.

 Code¶